MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 ## Prerequisites

-- Use the Azure portal to deploy models and configure role assignments in the Azure cloud.
+- The Azure portal, used to deploy models and configure role assignments in the Azure cloud.

 - An **Owner** role on your Azure subscription is necessary for creating role assignments.
-Your model provider imposes more permissions or requirements for deploying and accessing models.
+Your model provider has more role requirements for deploying and accessing models.
+Those are noted in the following steps.

-- A model provider, such as [Azure OpenAI](/azure/ai-services/openai/how-to/create-resource) (used in this tutorial), Azure AI Vision created using [a multi-service account](/azure/ai-services/multi-service-resource), or [Azure AI Studio](https://ai.azure.com/).
-We use Azure OpenAI in this tutorial, but list the other Azure resources so that you know your options.
+- A model provider, such as [Azure OpenAI](/azure/ai-services/openai/how-to/create-resource), Azure AI Vision created using [a multi-service account](/azure/ai-services/multi-service-resource), or [Azure AI Studio](https://ai.azure.com/).

+  We use Azure OpenAI in this tutorial, but list the other Azure resources so that you know your options for integrated embedding.

 - Azure AI Search, Basic tier or higher provides a [managed identity](search-howto-managed-identities-data-sources.md) used in role assignments.

-To complete all of the tutorials in this series, the region must also support both Azure AI Search and the model provider.
+To complete all of the tutorials in this series, the region must support both Azure AI Search and the model provider.
 See supported regions for:

 - [Azure OpenAI regions](/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability)